The cities of Northern and Central Europe are more famous for their Christmas markets, but this is also a magical season in Provence.

 Click here for detailed general background articles about provençal santons and cribs, Christmas foods of Provence and the Christmas rituals and traditions in Provence.
 Click here to read about the year-round street markets of Marseille and the markets of Aix en Provence.

-The dignified elegance of Aix en Provence takes on a fairytale aspect when lit for Christmas, in particular the Cours Mirabeau, although the winding backstreets of the Old Town are also richly decked in lights and local stores make a magnificent effort with their festive decorations and window displays.
+The area around La Rotonde and the Cours Mirabeau is decked in lights and local stores make a magnificent effort with their festive decorations and window displays.

 Allauch, a charming hilltop town on the edge of Marseille, exhibits a superb crib populated by 450-odd santons, or Christmas crib figures (including several dozen animated ones) created by Gilbert Orsini.
 You'll find them in an old reservoir converted into an art gallery in the heart of the town.

 It is so popular that the ensuing Mass is projected on a giant screen outside the church, which is far too small to accommodate all the pilgrims and participants.
 If arriving by car, you will need to park well outside Allauch as the village is closed to traffic that evening and even then you should arrive very early to secure a spot.

 All through January the town's theatre, Lou Tiatre dou Terraire d'Alau, holds performances of the pastorale, or nativity play, in provençal.
 Click here to read more about the pastorale.